 The Portuguese people are incredibly friendly, so expect to become close to your neighbours, where breaking bread and chatting over a glass of wine is par for the course.
 With that friendliness also comes a sense of calm – the Portuguese are seldom in a rush, so expect to hear “devagar” (slowly) if you ever show impatience.

-Bureaucracy and red tape in Portugal is thick and not very fast.
+Bureaucracy and red tape in Portugal are thick and not very fast.
 Information from public offices can sometimes be inconsistent, though the Portuguese authorities are at least friendly.

 With kind people, nice weather, wonderful food, and beautiful places to visit - perhaps it’s time to experience it for yourself, and consider emigrating to Portugal in 2018.